-All charts and images must have alt text, or alternative text, to summarise the information presented for users who cannot see the visual.
-It can also be used to describe what should be on the page if the web browser fails to load the images.
-Screen readers read this out for people with visual disabilities.
+All charts and images must have alt text, or alternative text, to summarise what they are and show for users who cannot see them.
+Screen readers read this information out for people with visual disabilities.
+Alt text can also be used to describe what should be on the page if the web browser fails to load the images.

-- the chart type used (for example, bar chart, line chart)
+- the chart type (for example, bar chart, line chart or pie chart)

-- the type of data used in the chart (for example, marriage rates, death rates, level of GDP, amount of weekly hours worked)
+- the type of data in the chart (for example, marriage rates, level of GDP, or amount of weekly hours worked)

 - a summary of the main trend of the chart

-When describing this chart, the alt text could read: Line chart showing the amount of weekly hours worked is still low but showing signs of recovery.
+When describing this chart, the alt text could read: A line chart showing the amount of weekly hours worked is still low but showing signs of recovery.